 5. How Much Time Do I Have to File an Individual Disability Insurance Lawsuit?

 Under Illinois law, you typically have up to 10 years to file a private disability insurance lawsuit.
-That’s a lot longer than ERISA’s standard three-year statute of limitations.
 However, there is a loophole to this filing deadline.